-certification exams are separate from the regular curriculum.
+Students may complete Internet and Computing Core Certification (IC3) and Microsoft Office Specialist (MOS) testing and receive industry-recognized certifications while at AVTEC.
+These certification exams are separate from the regular curriculum.
 Students who have completed the Computer Operations and Software Applications segment of the training should be ready to complete certification testing.

-Keyboarding and Document Processing, Proofreading and Editing

-Students learn and demonstrate proper "touch typing" technique.
-They learn proofreading skills to identify errors, make corrections, and apply standard proofreading marks.
-Using a word processor, students create mailable personal-business letters, business letters, interoffice memorandums, envelopes and labels, and other documents.
-Students will also apply keyboarding skills to prepare business letters with special parts (including special notations and tables), envelopes and labels, meeting minutes, and multipage business letters using mail merge.
+BT1210 Keyboarding and Document Processing, Proofreading and Editing create mailable personal-business letters, business letters, interoffice memorandums, envelopes and labels, and other documents.
+Students will also apply keyboarding skills to prepare business letters with special parts (including special notations and tables), envelopes and labels, meeting minutes, and multi-page business letters using mail merge.
 Throughout the training, students practice daily to develop acceptable speed and accuracy levels.